YoussefChaabouni/gtfs-integrated-pooling-system/README.md

 https://dl.acm.org/doi/abs/10.1145/3557991.3567795

 To run the code, you need first to install OpenTripPlanner.
-You can follow this tutorial: https://docs.opentripplanner.org/en/latest/Basic-Tutorial/
+You can follow this tutorial: https://docs.opentripplanner.org/en/latest/Basic-Tutorial/.

+You may need to install some Python libraries.
+You can try to run the code and install the missing libraries.